rogerbinns/apsw/doc/textsearch.rst

       often to be useful, such as ``the`` in English text
   * - :func:`TransformTokenizer`
     - Wrapper to transform tokens, such as when stemming.
+  * - :func:`QueryTokensTokenizer`
+    - Wrapper that recognises :class:`apsw.fts5query.QueryTokens`
+      allowing queries using tokens directly.
+This is useful if you want to add more popular similar tokens to a query to broaden search results.
   * - :func:`StringTokenizer`
     - A decorator for your own tokenizers so that they operate on strings, with the decorator performing the mapping to UTF8 byte